ninewands/privacy-policy/en/index.md

 We collect certain types of personal data to provide and improve our services.
 The categories of data we collect and their purposes are as follows:

-* Email Address and Nickname: Used for user authentication, identification, and account management.
+* Nickname: Used for user authentication, identification, and account management.
 * Gameplay Logs: Collected to improve service quality and detect fraudulent activities.
 * Event Data: Used to enhance service performance and user experience.
 This data is anonymized and cannot be used to identify users.